Courses & Units

-This unit focuses on practical applications of genetics and biotechnology.
-It emphasises the uses of modern genetic tools including genomics and biotechnology to plants and animals.
-The lecture series will show that genetics is central to biodiversity conservation and restoration.
-It will cover genetic and biotechnology applications that can help increase food production (genetic improvement and genetic engineering) or food security (i.e. germplasm conservation).
-The lecture series will also cover aspects of biotechnology that have promising or existing industrial applications such as synthetic biology and tissue culture.
-Practicals will be held most weeks and cover topics such as the use of DNA markers in parentage analysis and population assignment, field trial assessment and analysis, genetic simulations under conservation scenarios, marker or gene assisted selection, genetic engineering, and tissue culture.
+This unit focuses on practical applications of plant and animal genetics and biotechnology, emphasising the use of modern genetic tools in industry and research.
+The lecture series describes genetic and biotechnology applications that can help increase food production (genetic improvement, genome editing and genetic engineering), food security (i.e., germplasm conservation), and aspects of biotechnology that have promising or existing industrial applications such as tissue culture and DNA fingerprinting.
+The lecture series will also show how genetics is crucial to biodiversity conservation and restoration.
+Practicals will cover topics such as: the use of DNA markers in parentage analysis and mating system analysis; genetic simulations under conservation scenarios; genetic engineering; grafting and tissue culture.

 |Unit name||Applied Genetics and Biotechnology|

 |College/School||College of Sciences and Engineering

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.